What’s happening now?

 TriMet’s Division Transit Project

-TriMet is currently wrapping up construction on the Division Transit Project along SE Division.
-For more information, please visit Division Transit Project (trimet.org)
+TriMet has completed construction of the Division Transit Project along SE Division.
+For more information on this project, please visit Division Transit Project (trimet.org)

 Sign up for email updates